gunshor/simple-task-list/README.txt

-Some notes on this code test:
+Some notes on this sample application:

 *) Many of these tasks I would never do.
 Instead, a good library/framework would be chosen to do them.
 For testing purposes, I wanted to write all of the PHP